miohtama/opsec/source/infrastructure/two-factor-authentication-on-infrastructure-services.rst

 ..
 This is a generated file from data/.
 DO NOT EDIT.

-.. _two-factor-authentication-on-critical-services:
+.. _two-factor-authentication-on-infrastructure-services:

-Two-factor authentication on critical services
+Two-factor authentication on infrastructure services
 ==============================================================

 **Infrastructure services require two-factor authentication?** Yes / No